 Watch our video to walk through all the steps of solid wood flooring acclimation.

-When talking about traditional 3/4 inch solid hardwood, either unfinished or factory prefinished, acclimation before installation is critical to the success of the floor.
+Acclimation of traditional 3/4 inch solid hardwood, either unfinished or factory prefinished, is critical to the success of the floor.

 Why Acclimate Solid Wood Flooring?